umarhassan-mitodl/sts.011-fall-2007/content/pages/assignments.md

 *   Cowan, Ruth Schwartz. _A Social History of Technology_.
 New York, NY: Oxford University Press, 1997, p.
 253.
 *   Subsequent citations from same source: Cowan, p.
 254.

 Be certain to correctly credit your sources.
-A guide from MIT Libraries is available [here](http://libguides.mit.edu/citing).
+A guide from MIT Libraries is available {{% resource_link "679876c2-edf8-4ccb-921c-21c6dc678ab9" "here" %}}.

-[Plagiarism](http://web.mit.edu/writing/Citation/plagiarism.html) is unacceptable, so please review its definition and procedures for avoiding it.
+{{% resource_link "99bf5003-2ffa-44e6-ab4a-bca6f0e56f0a" "Plagiarism" %}} is unacceptable, so please review its definition and procedures for avoiding it.

 Essay 1
 -------